Vendors

 Ticketed Activities

 Ticketed Rides and Entertainment include activities such as pony rides, rock climbing walls, and similar attractions.
-Vendors in this category pay a fee for their space at the Fair, sell their own tickets, and retain all proceeds from their ticket sales.
+Vendors in this category pay a fee for their space at the Fair, sell their own tickets, and keep all proceeds from ticket sales.

 If we approve your application, you must provide proof of Vendor and Exhibitor Insurance.